NajiElKotob/Awesome-Azure/Azure-Artificial-Intelligence.md

 ## Cognitive Services

 ### Vision
+`Recognize, identify, caption, index, and moderate your pictures, videos, and digital ink content.`
 #### Custom Vision
 #### Computer Vision
 `An AI service that analyzes content in images and video` [learn more](https://docs.microsoft.com/en-us/azure/cognitive-services/computer-vision/)